How To Find Out If A Number Is Prime

 2. Use strong pseudoprime bases: Some bases are more effective at detecting composite numbers than others.
 These are known as strong pseudoprime bases.
 Using these bases can improve the accuracy of the test.

-3. Implement modular exponentiation efficiently: The Miller-Rabin test involves modular exponentiation, so it's important to implement this operation efficiently.
+3. Implement modular exponentiation efficiently: The Miller-Rabin test involves modular exponentiation, so don't forget to implement this operation efficiently.
 Use the method of exponentiation by squaring to reduce the number of multiplications required.

 4. Repeat the test multiple times: To increase the confidence in the result, repeat the Miller-Rabin test with different random bases.
 The probability of a composite number passing the test for multiple bases is very low.